longhorn/website/content/docs/1.7.0/deploy/important-notes/index.md

   - [Linux Kernel on Longhorn Nodes](#linux-kernel-on-longhorn-nodes)
   - [Snapshot Creation Time as shown in the UI occasionally changes](#snapshot-creation-time-as-shown-in-the-ui-occasionally-changes)
   - [Unable to Revert a Volume to a Snapshot Created before Longhorn v1.7.0](#unable-to-revert-a-volume-to-a-snapshot-created-before-longhorn-v170)

+## Deprecation

+### Environment Check Script

+Since Longhorn v1.7.0, we have introduced the [Longhorn Command-line Tool](../../advanced-resources/longhornctl/).
+The functionality of the environment check script, [environment_check.sh](https://github.com/longhorn/longhorn/blob/master/scripts/environment_check.sh) overlaps with that of the Longhorn Command-line Tool.
+Therefore, the script has been deprecated in v1.7.0 and is scheduled for removal in v1.8.0.

 ## General